 - Use of special provisions in case you and your spouse, or another beneficiary, die simultaneously, such as in an automobile accident.

 Probate is the court administration of an estate at death.
 Probate becomes necessary when you die owning assets titled in your individual name that have no beneficiary designation.
 Even if you die with a valid Will, the Will does not avoid probate.
 The Will acts essentially as a letter of instruction to the court defining who you want to administer your estate (your personal representative) and to whom you want your assets distributed (your beneficiaries).
 If you do not have a Will, the State in which you resided at the time of your death has laws that will determine the administration and distribution of your estate.

-Assets such as life insurance, annuities, qualified retirement funds, and IRA accounts can avoid probate if a proper beneficiary is designated, as can pay on death (P.O.D.) or transfer on death (T.O.D.) accounts.
+Assets such as life insurance, annuities, qualified retirement funds, such as, IRA accounts can avoid probate if a proper beneficiary is designated, as can pay on death (P.O.D.) or transfer on death (T.O.D.) accounts.
 Assets titled in joint tenancy will pass by law to the surviving joint owner and thereby avoid probate.
+In Florida, a life estate “Lady Bird” deed can be used to transfer real estate.
 However, the foregoing methods of avoiding probate can create tax issues, result in loss of control over the property, or result in transfers to unintended beneficiaries, or in the control of beneficiaries who are irresponsible.